spacetelescope/hstcal/README.md

-HSTCAL is a C-based package which is comprised of the science calibration software in support of the Advanced Camera for Surveys (ACS), Space Telescope Imaging Spectrograph (STIS), and Wide Field Camera 3 pipelines.
+HSTCAL is a C-based package which is comprised of the science calibration software in support of the Advanced Camera for Surveys (ACS), Space Telescope Imaging Spectrograph (STIS), and Wide Field Camera 3 (WFC3) pipelines.
 Initially, the pipelines were written using C, but were encapsulated within the IRAF/STSDAS environment, relying on IRAF to perform I/O and other basic interface functions.
-HSTCAL replaces all the IRAF-based functionality with routines based on the third-party package CFITSIO.
+HSTCAL replaces all the low-level IRAF-based functionality with routines based on the third-party package CFITSIO.
 This allows all the pipeline software to be compiled and run without any dependence on IRAF.
-Not only can HST data be processed using the C code directly via the C executables, but the pipelines can also be run by using a high-level Python interface (via [subprocess](https://docs.python.org/3/library/subprocess.html)) that serves as thin wrappers for the C executables, which are availble as part of the `xxxtools` Python packages mentioned below.
+Not only can HST data be processed using the C code directly via the C executables, but the pipelines can also be run by using a high-level Python interface (via [subprocess](https://docs.python.org/3/library/subprocess.html)) comprised of thin wrappers for the C executables.
+The wrappers are available as part of the `xxxtools` Python packages mentioned below.

 ## Install using Conda (Complete Calibration Environment)